sandeep1214/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 **2.Performance Optimization**

-Optimized Hand Detection Pipeline:
+<ins>Optimized Hand Detection Pipeline</ins>:

-Used multi-threading to parallelize video capture and processing, reducing lag.
+* Used multi-threading to parallelize video capture and processing, reducing lag.

-Optimized frame resizing to reduce computational load.
+* Optimized frame resizing to reduce computational load.

-Efficient Data Handling:
+<ins>Efficient Data Handling</ins>:

-Used NumPy arrays instead of lists for faster operations.
+* Used NumPy arrays instead of lists for faster operations.

-Cached frequently used values to avoid redundant calculations.
+* Cached frequently used values to avoid redundant calculations.

-Reduced Latency in Cursor Control:
+<ins>Reduced Latency in Cursor Control</ins>:

-Implemented a smoothing function to stabilize cursor movements.
+* Implemented a smoothing function to stabilize cursor movements.

-Optimized coordinate mapping to improve accuracy and responsiveness.
+* Optimized coordinate mapping to improve accuracy and responsiveness.

 ## Impact of Changes